Welcome to today's edition of the Rush 24-7 podcast.

 I am laughing myself silly watching you people come unhinged over this.

-Now somebody and what what what about all this talk of civility, Chris?
+Now somebody, and what about all this talk of civility, Chris?

-It's so interesting, Rush Lambaugh having the financial power.
+It's so interesting, Rush Lembaugh having the financial power.

 That's probably bothering a lot of commentators.

-And a salary, like, you know, he renegotiated his contract last year for 400 million dollars.
+And a salary, like, you know, he renegotiated his contract last year for $400 million.

 It's a huge amount of money.

-I don't know any other journalists that gets paid that much money.
+I don't know any other journalist that gets paid that much money.

-It's interesting, because the one thing about this city, spending all these years in Washington, which can be a tough city because you got wealthy people who moved here for national reasons, local African American community, which is not wealthy.
+It's interesting because the one thing about this city, spending all these years in Washington, which can be a tough city because you've got wealthy people who moved here for national reasons, local African-American community, which is not wealthy.

-It is, you know, so it's middle class in most cases these days, but it's tough.
+It is, you know, it's middle class in most cases these days, but it's tough.

 And there's a lot of natural rivalries going around here.